 Nobody ever thinks of this, however, this may very well be the trigger of the acne around your mouth and chin.

-Bacteria that are stuck onto your phone screen can easily be transmitted onto your skin, especially if you rest your cell phone on your chin while you talk.
+Bacteria stuck onto your phone screen can easily be transmitted onto your skin, especially if you rest your cell phone on your chin while you talk.

 Sugar rush makes your body work hard to get back to normal levels and this roller coaster of ups and downs can leave you feeling nervous, foggy, irritable, drained, and stressed.